jeansibelius/outcome/README.md

 - Add safer UI to deletion of entries and categories (loading status when clicked, clear response in the form of a toast etc. when successful; for the category deletion: show how many associated entries and perhaps do something with them)
+- Add some toasts on successful events (such as login, adding an entry etc.)
 - Add PWA manifest
 - Add offline capabilities with service workers
 - Consider what kind of pattern to use with queries/mutations: action creators or what?